brian-kissmer/brian-kissmer.github.io/syllabus.md

 # Meeting Course Objectives: Assignments & Assessment

 Three types of graded assignments will be used to evaluate student performance in the context of the course objectives: coding quizzes, programming projects, and exams.
 Brief descriptions of each assignment type follow.
-See Canvas for more information.
+See our website for more information.
 Due dates for all assignments can be found on Canvas.
 Unless arrangements are made with me, late work will not be accepted.
 In other words, contact me in a timely manner if you have a planned, excused absence or fall ill so that we can work out a plan for late work.

 ### Coding and Pre-Lab Quizzes (10%)